 Alcohol And Diabetes

-Drinking alcohol, especially to excess, can cause complications with diabetes.
+Drinking alcohol, especially in excess, can cause complications with diabetes.

-Alcohol abuse commonly causes high blood pressure.
-Because obesity is often associated with type 2 diabetes, high blood pressure is likely already a problem causing stress on the heart.
+Alcohol use disorder commonly causes high blood pressure.
+Because obesity is often associated with type 2 diabetes, high blood pressure is likely already a problem, causing stress on the heart.

 Alcohol is also a diuretic, which can cause blood vessels to constrict, further exacerbating blood pressure and heart issues.

-Long-term alcohol abuse can also cause organ damage, especially to the liver and pancreas.
-Alcohol addiction has been known to instigate diabetes because it has damaged the pancreas’ ability to create insulin.
+Long-term alcohol use can also cause organ damage, especially to the liver and pancreas.
+Alcohol addiction has been known to instigate diabetes because it has damaged the pancreas’s ability to create insulin.

 Cocaine And Diabetes